7 benefits of using invoices for your small business

-This probably goes without saying and doesn’t need much diving into, but keeping an organised record of the invoices you send out is key.
-It’ll help you keep an eye on pending and already done payments so you know where you stand financially.
+This seems obvious, but keeping an organised record of the invoices you send out is key.
+It’ll help you keep an eye on all your payments, pending or otherwise, so you know where you stand financially.

 6. It helps you to get paid on time

 There are a few reasons invoices help a business to get paid faster.
-A professionally written invoice will contain the following information:
+A well-written invoice will have the following information:

 An invoice number and date of issue

 Your company contact details

 If the customer has all of that, they have everything they need to pay you.
 A due date will help to apply some pressure if needed, and if you add an overdue fee to your invoice, this could help even more.

 Your customers will sometimes have questions, and by having all of your contact information readily available as well as an overview of what they need to pay, you’re helping them and you.